 Older pupils are able to take part in more practical activities; from building dens and using tools to solving outdoor engineering problems.
 They learn more about different plants and trees – or even measuring them to tie in with their Maths lessons.
 Much of the curriculum focuses on teamwork and problem solving – to develop their reasoning and thinking skills.
 For example, by playing the “sheep and shepherd game” (where ‘shepherds’ guide their group of blindfolded sheep into the pen using only a whistle) encourages clear, assertive, well-thought through communication skills, as well as trust and listening skills!

 We have our own dedicated Outdoor Learning space in the forest, as well as all of our 120 acres of parkland to use and explore.
-Our new Outdoor Classroom provides a space for when the weather is either too wet or (albeit not very often) when shade is needed!
-We also have an Outdoor Learning classroom for when the weather is too severe (in particular, high winds) and the risks of being outside outweigh the benefits.
+Our Outdoor Classroom provides a space for when the weather is either too wet or (albeit not very often) when shade is needed!
+We also have an Outdoor Learning classroom, which is indoors, for when the weather is too severe (in particular, high winds) and the risks of being outside outweigh the benefits.
 It has a cooking area that is much-used to turn some of the produce from our Vegetable Garden into goodies to eat (beetroot brownies are a current favourite!)